 How Much Can You Save?

 Some travelers decide that the amount of money they’d be eligible to receive in a VAT refund is not worth the hassle of keeping receipts and seeking out a refund counter at the close of their trips.
-Others, especially those making many large purchases, could recoup hundreds - even thousands, of dollars over the course of their extended holiday.
+Others, especially those making several large purchases, could recoup hundreds - even thousands - of dollars over the course of their extended holiday.

 - Pro: This method is by far the easiest and most convenient.

 - Con: The global retailers often charge a small commission for their ease of use, and while it’s typically a bargain, it can cost you a large amount of money on larger purchases.